saraileon/auth/README.md

 # auth

-Boilerplate for authentification with JWT.
+Boilerplate for authentification with ExpressJS & JWT.
 Handles Routes:
 - /
 - /signin